 Brooklyn, New York 11235

 The Kingsborough Community College Foundation also accepts gifts by wire transfer, as well as gifts of securities.
-For more information, contact Dean Elizabeth Basile.
+For more information, contact Assistant Vice President Elizabeth Basile.

 For questions regarding gifts not included above, or for more information, please contact us.